moredip/blog.thepete.net/source/_posts/2013-09-13-assertions-in-page-objects.markdown

 Looks good.
 But what if the account balances take a while to update in the UI after the funds are transfered?
 My test might check that the checking account has a balance of 100.25 before the UI has had a chance to update.
 The test would see a balance of 200.25 instead of the 100.25, and thus the test would fail before the UI has had a chance to update to the correct state.
 The test has raced ahead of the UI, leading to an invalid test failure.

-Spin Asserts deal with this by repeatedly checking for the expected state, rather than checking once and then instantly failing.
-Here's what a crude spin assert implementation might look like in a verify_funds implementation:
+Spin Asserts deal with this by repeatedly checking for the expected state, rather than checking once and then summarily failing.
+Here's what a crude spin assert implementation might look like in a `verify_funds` implementation:

 ``` ruby
 def verify_funds( account_name, account_balance )